How One Hockey Mom Streams 30+ Youth Hockey Games Solo Each Season

 — Summer on her engineering approach

-At every tournament, there's a small community of parents streaming games.
+At every tournament, a small group of parents congregates at center ice with their streaming rigs.
 "We all congregate in the middle of the ice, right in about the same spot," Summer notes.
-These parents share knowledge about software, configurations, and troubleshooting—an informal network solving the same problem: how to broadcast youth hockey professionally while doing everything solo.
+They share software tips, configurations, and troubleshooting tricks — an informal network of people solving the same problem.

-Summer manages her streaming setup during a hockey game, focused intently on delivering professional play-by-play commentary while tracking the action In the zone: Summer calling play-by-play during a game, balancing commentary, scorekeeping, and technical management—a one-woman broadcast team bringing youth hockey to families everywhere
+Summer manages her streaming setup during a hockey game, focused intently on delivering professional play-by-play commentary while tracking the action In the zone: Summer calling play-by-play during a game, balancing commentary, scorekeeping, and technical management

-• OBS Studio browser source integration for live scoreboards
+• OBS Studio browser source for live scoreboards

 • Elgato Stream Deck for quick overlay switching

-• YouTube bookmarks for goals enable easy highlight reel creation
+• YouTube bookmarks for goals enable highlight reel creation

-Ready to add professional scoreboards to your sports streams?
-Get started with KeepTheScore for free and bring live scoring to your broadcasts.
+Want to add professional scoreboards to your sports streams?
+Get started with KeepTheScore.

 Recommended Reading